tuan0504/kotlin_coroutine_architecture/README.md

 Each ViewModel is tested using local unit tests with mock Repository implementations.
 ##### Repository Tests
-Each Repository is tested using local unit tests with mock web service and mock database.
+Each Repository is tested using local unit tests with mock database.
 ##### Database Tests
 The project creates an in memory database for each database test but still runs them on the device.

 ### Libraries
 * [Android Architecture Components][arch]